 Could this ever make sense?
 “Ride it out and see what happens,” the text advises.
 “You can apply meaning and history to everything in your next session in light of the events of the first.
 Encourage the players to connect the dots for you.”
 Excellent advice for many RPG sessions, and the touchstone of Troika!: a brassy willingness to float zany ideas and commit, with unique panache, to anything that happens.

-This all-new offer gathers all the Melsonian Arts Council Troika! titles plus several fine indie supplements and adventures.
-Pay just US$14.95 to get all four titles in our Starter Collection (retail value $59.50) as DRM-free .PDF ebooks, including the complete Troika!
+This all-new offer gathered all the Melsonian Arts Council Troika! titles plus several fine indie supplements and adventures.
+There were four titles in our Starter Collection (retail value $59.50) as DRM-free .PDF ebooks, including the complete Troika!
 Numinous Edition core rulebook and the Troika Initiative Cards; the Axes & Orcs Compendium, a potpourri of science-fantasy character backgrounds; and So You’ve Been Thrown Down a Well, an adventure that is exactly what it sounds like.

-And if you pay more than the threshold (average) price, which is set at $24.95 to start, you’ll level up and also get our entire Bonus Collection with six more titles worth an additional $56, including the desert pointcrawl campaign Acid Death Fantasy; the adventures Fronds of Benevolence and House of the Red Doors; and the planar-invasion science fantasy campaign Terror of the Stratosfiend, explicated in three zines with a punk-rock aesthetic: Terror of the Stratosfiend #1, #1.5, and #2.
+Those who paid more than the threshold (average) price also got our entire Bonus Collection with six more titles worth an additional $56, including the desert pointcrawl campaign Acid Death Fantasy; the adventures Fronds of Benevolence and House of the Red Doors; and the planar-invasion science fantasy campaign Terror of the Stratosfiend, explicated in three zines with a punk-rock aesthetic: Terror of the Stratosfiend #1, #1.5, and #2.

-Ten percent of your payment (after gateway fees) goes to this Troika! offer’s pandemic-related charity, Direct Relief.
+Ten percent of each payment (after gateway fees) went to this Troika! offer’s pandemic-related charity, Direct Relief.
 Direct Relief gets protective gear and critical care medications to health workers, with emergency deliveries to medical facilities across the US and to regional response agencies across the world.